CHAFIQMohamed/MLflow_databriks/README.md

 # MLFlow Labs
 This repository contains a series of labs exploring MLFlow, a powerful open-source platform for managing the end-to-end machine learning lifecycle.
-In these labs, we cover various aspects of MLFlow, ranging from ScikitLearn integration to TensorFlow 2.0 (Keras), PySpark, local model serving, and integration with Databricks.
+In these labs, we cover various aspects of MLFlow, ranging from ScikitLearn integration to TensorFlow 2.0 (Keras), local model serving, and integration with Databricks.
 The final lab showcases MLFlow applied to a custom dataset for predicting housing prices.

 ## Lab List
 MLFlow - ScikitLearn.ipynb